Southern Alberta: Health care

+Health care in the region is overseen by Alberta Health Services.
+It was formerly served by Calgary Health Region, Chinook Health and Palliser Health Region before they were amalgamated with the other six regional health boards in 2008 to form Alberta Health Services.

 Economy

 In 2007, Alberta Human Resources and Employment reported the fields of finance, insurance, real estate, professions, technicians and senior managers will lead the Lethbridge–Medicine Hat region's growth with an average 2.8% real GDP growth each year until 2011.
-The industries of manufacturing, energy, mining and forestry would account for 2.6% each.
+The industries of manufacturing, energy, mining, and forestry would account for 2.6% each.
 All ten of these fields would account for more than half of the region's domestic product.

 Politics

 On a provincial level, southern Alberta is represented in the Legislative Assembly of Alberta by MLAs elected in the ridings of Airdrie-Cochrane, Airdrie-East, Banff-Kananaskis, Brooks-Medicine Hat, Cardston-Siksika, Chestermere-Strathmore, Cypress-Medicine Hat, Highwood, Lethbridge East, Lethbridge West, Livingstone-Macleod, and Taber-Warner.